Anaxago/assetic-bundle/README.md

 =============

-The `AsseticBundle` provides integration of the [Assetic](https://github.com/kriswallsmith/assetic) library into the Symfony framework (up to Symfony 3.4).
+The `AsseticBundle` provides integration of the [Assetic](https://github.com/kriswallsmith/assetic) library into the Symfony framework (up to Symfony 4.4, forked from https://github.com/KroneMultimedia/assetic-bundle).

 **CAUTION**: As of Symfony 4.0, Symfony applications should use [Webpack Encore](https://symfony.com/doc/current/frontend.html).